sunildhiman90/KotlinMultiplatformAuth/README.md

 For example if you are running on localhost:8080, add this: http://localhost:8080, IN case of your production url you need to add your prod url.

 ## Contributions
 Feel free to contribute if you finds any issues or bugs or want to add a new auth provider support.
-Future plans are to add WasmJs support and other providers as well such as Facebook, Github and Apple Login.
+Future plans are to add other providers as well such as Facebook, Github and Apple Login.

 ## Used By Projects List
 Checkout a voluntary list of projects/companies using KotlinMultiplatformAuth: https://github.com/sunildhiman90/KotlinMultiplatformAuth/discussions/3.
 Feel free to add your project!